feicao1995/feicao1995.github.io/_pages/about.md

   - /about.html
 ---

-Currently an **Visiting Assistant Professor** at the University of Massachusetts Amherst (until August 2025).
-I am now on the job market and **I am actively looking for a tenure-track position (in applied mathematics and/or related areas) starting at Fall 2025 or Spring 2026 or Fall 2026**.
+Currently an **Postdoctotal Research Associate** at the Amherst College (until August 2026).
+I am now on the job market and **I am actively looking for a tenure-track position (in applied mathematics and/or related areas) starting at Spring 2026 or Fall 2026**.
 I obtained my Ph.D in Applied Mathematics from Arizona State University in May 2022, and my Ph.D advisor is [Sebastien Motsch](https://scholar.google.com/citations?user=OY7cVvgAAAAJ&hl=en).
+From September 2022 to August 2025, I was an Visiting Assistant Professor in the Department of Mathematics and Statistics at the University of Massachusetts Amherst.
 My hobbies include but not limited to: Naruto/Boruto, Detective Conan, NBA, Yu-Gi-Oh!
 (a trading card game, I am a semi-professional Yu-Gi-Oh! player by the way), etc. My current Email address: feicaomath@outlook.com.
 I am glad to discuss mathematics and potential research collaboration possibilities with you via email.
 I am interested in partial differential equations, stochastic processes, interacting particle systems, and theoretical machine learning.